surajshelke2/Medium-blog/README.md

 - Responsive design for various devices

 ## Technologies Used
-- Frontend: React.js, Redux
+- Frontend: React.js
-- Backend: Node.js, Express
+- Backend: Node.js, hono.hs
-- Database: MongoDB
+- Database: Postgress

 ## Installation
 To get this project running on your local machine, follow these steps: